St. George’s Society is one of the oldest charitable organizations in New York, and was named after the patron saint of England.

 Today, St. George’s Society provides two major forms of assistance to disadvantaged people of British and Commonwealth heritage living in the New York area through its Beneficiary Program for elderly and disabled peopled and its Scholarship Program to assist outstanding students enrolled at Lehman College, part of the City University of New York.

 While the assistance St. George’s Society provides has changed over time, the purpose has remained the same – to help those who cannot help themselves.
-Since its founding 242 years ago, we have aided thousands of British and Commonwealth persons while striving to fulfill our mission statement: “Let mercy be our boast and shame our only fear.”
+Since its founding in 1770, we have aided thousands of British and Commonwealth persons while striving to fulfill our mission statement: “Let mercy be our boast and shame our only fear.”

 St. George’s acts as an influential network for expatriates and anglophiles in New York and hosts a variety of social Events throughout the year, including the English Ball, the Society’s largest annual fundraiser, the British Societies’ Summer Garden Party and a traditional Christmas luncheon.
 In March 2011, St. George’s Society launched GEORGE, a co-brand for vibrant, dynamic professionals, which has hosted a number of successful fundraisers and attracted many new members to Society.